Grizzelbee/ioBroker.mielecloudservice/README.md

 ## Changelog
 ### 1.2.1 (2020-04-22)
 * (grizzelbee) New: Introduced new boolean state (**signalActionRequired**) that indicates that the machine has finished running, but a human action, like putting the wet clothes to the dryer, ... is needed.
 State is cleared automatically when the door of the appliance is opened, or it is restarted.
-State is implemented for washing machines, tumbledryers, washer dryer and dishwashers.
+State is implemented for washing machines, tumbledryers, washer dryer and dishwashers. **Dosen't work perfectly currently.**
 * (grizzelbee) Upd: Updated Documentation
 * (grizzelbee) Fix: Fixed warnings with js-Controller >=3.0 (Issue #23)